jupyterhub/jupyter-server-proxy/docs/source/server-process.md

 5. **category**
    The category for the launcher item.
 Currently only used by the JupyterLab launcher.
    By default it is "Notebook".
+6. **rank**
+   The rank for the launcher item.
+Currently only used by the JupyterLab launcher.
+   By default it is "Infinity".

 ### `new_browser_tab`